 The Skeptical Tern

-The stormy weather of winter was approaching in the Arctic and the Terns began to speak to each other of flying off to another land where they would be warmth and food would be abundant.
+The stormy weather of winter was approaching in the Arctic and the Terns began to speak to each other of flying off to another land where there would be warmth and food would be abundant.
 One young Tern, however, was skeptical about flying off over the ocean with no sense of where he was going.
 He questioned the others about why he should believe in this place.
 All the other Terns could tell him was to have faith, that the Great Tern in the Sky would show him the way.
 But this was not good enough for him.

 Soon the other Terns began flying off, and then all were gone — all but the skeptical Tern.
 “How silly they are,” he thought.
 But then the days got colder and colder, and the little Tern started feeling very chilled and alone; then miserable and frightened; and finally desperate.
 One morning in his desperation he cried out, “Great Tern guide me,” and immediately he opened his wings and flew off.
 After many weeks of flying, guided by a sense that he had no choice but to trust, he caught up to the other Terns.
 And sure enough, in the end he arrived at a place of warmth and abundance.

 From the point of view of an intelligent bird, the ability to migrate halfway around the world might be seen as a gift of grace from the “Great Tern in the Sky,” though we know that it is actually a genetic predisposition (whatever that means).
 So as humans, suddenly finding ourselves in the glorious uplift and inspiration of grace, we may see it as a gift of the “Great Person in the Sky,” though I am suggesting here that it too is part of our genetic predisposition.

-Whatever its cause though, grace is a gift; one that I will accept graciously.
+Whatever its cause, grace is a gift; one that I accept graciously.

 The Spiritual Naturalist Society works to spread awareness of spiritual naturalism as a way of life, develop its thought and practice, and help bring together like-minded practitioners in fellowship.